xoopscube/documentation/fr/deployment/update-store.md

 <details>
-<summary style="cursor: pointer;">Update Modules</summary>
+<summary style="cursor: pointer;">Create Your Store</summary>

-- Module settings.
+- Creating and Managing Your Store Settings.
 - Fundamentals of the folder structure and how files are organized.
-- An example of a Continuous Integration Delivery.
+- An example of a Continuous Integration.

 </details>

 -----

-## Update Modules
+## Create a Store

 **Update Dashboard**